wprender/cloudbreak-docs/docs/azure/shell/create.md

 `--persistentStorage` - This is `cbstore` by default.
 Cloudbreak will copy the image into a storage which is not deleting under the termination.
 When you starting a new cluster then the provisioning will be much faster because of the existing image.

 `--attachedStorageType` - This is `SINGLE` by default.
-If you using the default option then your whole cluster will by in one storage which could be a bottleneck in case of [Azure](https://azure.microsoft.com/hu-hu/documentation/articles/azure-subscription-service-limits/#storage-limits).
+If you are using the default option then your whole cluster will by in one storage which could be a bottleneck in case of [Azure](https://azure.microsoft.com/hu-hu/documentation/articles/azure-subscription-service-limits/#storage-limits).
 If you are using the `PER_VM` then we will deploy as much storage account as many node you have and in this case IOPS limit concern just for one node.

 **Create a Hadoop cluster / Cloud provisioning**